Aberdeenshire East (Scottish Parliament constituency): Constituency boundaries and council area

-It was created for the 2011 election, mostly replacing Gordon.

 Member of the Scottish Parliament

 First contested in the 2011 election, the seat was won by Alex Salmond, who was then First Minister, and had previously held the Gordon seat, from which Aberdeenshire East was largely formed.
 Salmond had also previously been MSP for Banff and Buchan from 1999 until resigning in 2001, as well as representing the Westminster seat of Banff and Buchan from 1987 until retiring from the British Parliament in 2010.

 Election results

 2020s

 This was the largest Conservative vote share increase at the 2021 Scottish Parliament election.